 The task, however, does not need to be daunting at all.

 SciNote support team will be able to help you with guidance as well as support through the process itself.
 Should you have a previous system provider, it is as important to also have the information or assistance from their end on how your data can be accessed or exported from the old system.
 This can determine which scenario of transition and data migration is the optimal choice.

-The transition can be a clean-cut break from the old system or alternatively, a gradual shift:
+Transition from another ELN can be a clean-cut break from the old system or alternatively, a gradual shift: